TheTreeofGrace/Hands-on-With-PactNET/Readme.md

 `MockProviderServer = PactNet.Pact.V3("SpiritAnimalConsumer", "SpiritAnimalProvider", config).UsingNativeBackend(MockServerPort);` -> Here we will be using pact specification version 3 for the pact file syntax.
 We then name the consumer and provider relations for the contract.
 Pass in the config and finally setup the port for where the mock server will run.

-## SpiritConsumerTest
+## 2.2 SpiritConsumerTest
-After looking at the mock provider now we can move to the test file.
+After looking at the mock provider now we can move to the test file in `Pact.Consumer/Tests/SpiritConsumerTest.cs`

 Lets go through some of the veriables:
 `private readonly Client _client;` -> this is the frontend client that we will be using to make API calls with for our tests